singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 ### Worst Case Shifting

 Many brainteasers are worst-case minimization problems, worded either in terms of minimizing an action or in doing something at most a specific number of times.
 A useful technique is to try to "balance" the worst case.
-That is, if an early decision results in a skewing of the worst case, we can sometimes change the deci­ sion to balance out the worst case.
+That is, if an early decision results in a skewing of the worst case, we can sometimes change the decision to balance out the worst case.
 This will be clearest when explained with an example.

 The "nine balls" question is a classic interview question.
 You have nine balls.
 Eight are of the same weight, and one is heavier.
 You are given a balance which tells you only whether the left side or the right side is heavier.
 Find the heavy ball in just two uses of the scale.

 A first approach is to divide the balls in sets of four, with the ninth ball sitting off to the side.
 The heavy ball is in the heavier set.
 If they are the same weight, then we know that the ninth ball is the heavy one.
-Repli­ cating this approach for the remaining sets would result in a worst case of three weighings-one too many!
+Replicating this approach for the remaining sets would result in a worst case of three weighings-one too many!

-This is an imbalance in the worst case: the ninth ball takesjust one weighing to discover if it's heavy, whereas others take three.
+This is an imbalance in the worst case: the ninth ball takes just one weighing to discover if it's heavy, whereas others take three.
 If we penalize the ninth ball by putting more balls off to the side, we can lighten the load on the others.
 This is an example of "worst case balancing:"

 If we divide the balls into sets of three items each, we will know after just one weighing which set has the heavy one.
 We can even formalize this into a rule: given N balls,  where N is divisible by 3, one use of the scale will point us to a set of X balls with the heavy ball.